 I hope this helps you help your whole family build emotional resilience and the ability to feel all feelings.
-I know first-hand how hard it is to practice this, but I can also attest to the incredible healing power of feeling feelings.
+I know first-hand how hard it is to practice this, but I can also attest to the incredible healing power of feeling feelings and emotions in eating disorder recovery.
 This takes patience.
 It is not easy.
 But it is well worth it.

 Ginny Jones is on a mission to empower parents to raise kids who are free from eating disorders.
 She’s the founder of More-Love.org and a Parent Coach who helps parents navigate their kid’s eating disorder recovery.

 Ginny has been researching, writing about, and supporting parents who have kids with eating disorders since 2016.
 She incorporates the principles of neurobiology and attachment parenting with a non-diet, Health At Every Size® approach to health and recovery.

 Ginny’s most recent project is Recovery, a newsletter for deeply-feeling people in recovery from diet culture, negative body image, and eating disorders.